HughIngram/home/README.txt

 .bashrc
 	Script that runs on starting a terminal session

+.bash_profile
+	Script that runs on login.
+Use this to set up 'home'

 .vimrc
 	Vimscript that runs on vim startup

 .xmodmap-esc
-run xmodmap ~/xmodmap-esc
 	Maps caps lock to esc.
-May require xmodmap to be installed.
+Invoked by .bash_profile.

 .backgrounds.sh
-Changes desktop background to Nasa's astronomy picture of the day
+	Changes desktop background to Nasa's astronomy picture of the day.
+Invoked by .bash_profile.